firubi/gigachad-arch-installation/README.md

 ```
 pacstrap -K /mnt base base-devel linux linux-headers linux-firmware amd-ucode networkmanager nano xfsprogs
 ```
+Tips: Check out https://wiki.archlinux.org/title/Linux_firmware to see what firmware you need.
+However, the meta-package is in general recommended.
 If you use ext4, you don't need xfsprogs.
 We'll install everything else after chrooting!
 In order to generate fstab file, use `genfstab`: `genfstab -U /mnt >> /mnt/etc/fstab`

 ## Chroot, enabling multilib, nVidia and enabling internet